superashkan/GGSKA-Real-Estate-soen341projectF2023/Sprint 1/Task Breakdown.md

   • Visit-Homebuyer (Relation)\
   • Visit-"Property Renter" (Relation)\
   • Visit-Broker (Relation)\
--Establish a working connection between the database and the web application.\
+- Establish a working connection between the database and the web application.\
 (Team member working on this: Giancarlo Biasiucci)

 ## Front-end: